 It has been a strange old start to the English chalkstream fly fishing season.
-The winter had set us up perfectly with plenty of rain filling the aquifers and offering clean gravel runs and excellent weed growing conditions for certain parts of the rivers.
-Only to then find ourselves in lockdown through the large dark olive, grannom and hawthorn hatches.
-Then, as if written by an angling script writer, measures were lessened to allow a lucky few anglers following suitable guidelines to enjoy the current mayfly hatches.
+The winter had set us up with plenty of rain filling the aquifers and offering clean gravel runs and excellent weed growing conditions for certain parts of the rivers.
+Persistent cold winds and low air temperatures have disrupted the rhythm of the hatches so far.
+We have now reached the June weed cut period and some warmer weather has settled upon us, and we are beginning to see the start of the blue winged olives clouding the evening sky.

-There are still a handful of prime mayfly dates available here, but don’t be disheartened if you are not going to make the river at this time because there is a whole exciting season ahead.
+You may not have been able to get to the river for mayfly this season, but don’t be disheartened as there is a whole exciting season ahead.
 The joy of the chalkstreams is that it offers an almost year-round resource to the fly angler, with each season offering a different and wonderful experience.
 Due to the unique makeup of these chalk-based streams and rivers they are rarely affected by adverse weather, except in the most extreme cases, unlike their freestone cousins.

 Spring marks the beginning of the brown trout fly fishing season to this part of the world; and much like the hedgerows, forests and fields the rivers too come alive at this time.
 As spring progresses the dry fly fishing reaches its peak on these rivers, starting with the large dark olives at the beginning of the April and rounded off with the spectacular clouds of mayfly towards the end of May.